-The ACE Centre Nursery School is run on an inclusive ethos which creates a sense of community and belonging.
-It has a broad and balanced curriculum which all children access with the right level of support according to the individual needs of each child.
+The ACE Centre Nursery School has an inclusive ethos which creates a sense of community and belonging.
+It has a broad and balanced curriculum that all children access with the right level of support according to the individual needs of each child.
 Early identification of each child's barriers to learning are key to every child progressing and developing in a safe and healthy environment.
 We understand that the experience we offer children will form attitudes and dispositions, not just to learning, but also to how each child feels about themselves within their school community.
 We provide for children with a wide range of special educational needs including those with:

-- Communication and interaction needs; this includes children who have speech, language and communication difficulties, including autistic spectrum conditions. - Cognition and learning needs: this includes children who have learning difficulties and specific difficulties like dyslexia, dyspraxia and dyscalculia. - Social, emotional and mental health needs - Sensory and/or physical needs; this includes children who have visual or hearing needs, a physical disability that affects their learning, or a difficulty with processing one or more types of sensory information.
+- Communication and interaction needs: this includes children who have speech, language and communication difficulties, including autistic spectrum conditions. - Cognition and learning needs: this includes children who have learning difficulties and specific difficulties like dyslexia, dyspraxia and dyscalculia. - · Social, emotional and mental health needs - Sensory and/or physical needs; this includes children who have visual or hearing needs, a physical disability that affects their learning, or a difficulty with processing one or more types of sensory information.

-Special Educational Needs and Disabilities Coordinator (SENCo) is: Lexy Tuckwell.
-She can be contacted on lexy.tuckwell@cnacecentre.co.uk.
-Our Headteacher is Helen Ruff until July 2022 and thereafter Lynn Jenkins.
-The head teacher can be contacted on head@cnacecentre.co.uk.
-The school governor who links with the SENCo is: Mike Cahill.
-He can be contacted via the Clerk to the Governors on our office email.
+Special Educational Needs and Disabilities Coordinator (Interim) is Lynn Jenkins.
+She can be contacted on head@cnacecentre.co.uk.
+Lynn Jenkins is also the head teacher can be contacted on the same email address.
+The school governor who links with the SENCo is Mike Cahill.
+He can be contacted via the Clerk to the Governors on our office email office@cnacecentre.co.uk.

-The ACE Children's Centre & Nursery School Burford Road • Chipping Norton • OXON • 0X7 5DZ • Tel: 01608 644440 Email: ace.centre@oxfordshire.gov.uk Web: www.ace-chipping-norton.co.uk registered Charity No: 1060208 Company Registration No: 3289942
+The ACE Children's Centre & Nursery School

+Burford Road • Chipping Norton • OXON • 0X7 5DZ • Tel: 01608 644440

+Email: ace.centre@oxfordshire.gov.uk

+Web: www.ace-chipping-norton.co.uk

+registered Charity No: 1060208 Company Registration No: 3289942